openedx/edx-documentation/en_us/shared/glossary/glossary.rst

   A type of component that you can use to add and format text for your course.
   An HTML component can contain text, lists, links, and images.

-  For more information, see :ref:`Working with HTML Components`.
+  For more information, see `Working with HTML Components`_.